Guitar: Types

-Guitars can be divided into two broad categories, acoustic and electric guitars.
-Within each of these categories, there are also further sub-categories.
-For example, an electric guitar can be purchased in a six-string model (the most common model) or in seven- or twelve-string models.
+Guitars are often divided into two broad categories: acoustic and electric guitars.
+Within each category, there are further sub-categories that are nearly endless in quantity and are always evolving.
+For example, an electric guitar can be purchased in a six-string model (the most common model) or in seven- or twelve-string formats.
+An instrument's overall design, internal construction and components, wood type or species, hardware and electronic appointments all add to the abundant nature of sub-categories and its unique tonal & functional property.

 Acoustic

 Acoustic guitars form several notable subcategories within the acoustic guitar group: classical and flamenco guitars; steel-string guitars, which include the flat-topped, or "folk", guitar; twelve-string guitars; and the arched-top guitar.
 The acoustic guitar group also includes unamplified guitars designed to play in different registers, such as the acoustic bass guitar, which has a similar tuning to that of the electric bass guitar.

 Renaissance and Baroque

 Renaissance and Baroque guitars are the ancestors of the modern classical and flamenco guitar.
 They are substantially smaller, more delicate in construction, and generate less volume.
 The strings are paired in courses as in a modern 12-string guitar, but they only have four or five courses of strings rather than six single strings normally used now.
 They were more often used as rhythm instruments in ensembles than as solo instruments, and can often be seen in that role in early music performances.
 (Gaspar Sanz's Instrucción de Música sobre la Guitarra Española of 1674 contains his whole output for the solo guitar.)
 Renaissance and Baroque guitars are easily distinguished, because the Renaissance guitar is very plain and the Baroque guitar is very ornate, with ivory or wood inlays all over the neck and body, and a paper-cutout inverted "wedding cake" inside the hole.